TG4001 is a therapeutic vaccine

 Ongoing clinical trial

-Collaboration agreement with Merck KGaA, Darmstadt, Germany, and Pfizer under which Transgene sponsors a Phase II study.
+Collaboration agreement with Merck KGaA, Darmstadt, Germany, under which Transgene sponsors a Phase II study.

 Promising activity in Phase Ib/II trial (HPV-positive cancers) presented at SITC 2020